Moving to Taipei || A Guide By Those Who Made The Move

 Something for everyone in Taipei!

-Moving to Taiwan || FAQs
+Moving to Taipei || FAQs

-What is the weather like in Taiwan?
+What is the weather like in Taipei?

 Warm, humid and wet.
-The annual average is 22 °C and temperatures rarely go below 12 °C and above 35 °C .
+The annual average is 22 °C and temperatures rarely go below 12 °C and above 35 °C.

-What currency is used in Taiwan?
+What currency is used in Taipei?

-What is the population is Taiwan?
+What is the population of Taipei?

 Where can I take Chinese classes in Taiwan?